ranjanamrit/ranjanamrit/README.md

 ### What I am up to right now 👨‍💻

-* I am trying to do some competitive coding in C programming language.
+* I am trying to do some competitive coding in [CodeChef](https://www.codechef.com/users/amrit_ranjan).

 ### What I am currently learning 😁